Aliases for SERPINA1 Gene

 - Serine (Or Cysteine) Proteinase Inhibitor, Clade A, Member 1 3

 The protein encoded by this gene is secreted and is a serine protease inhibitor whose targets include elastase, plasmin, thrombin, trypsin, chymotrypsin, and plasminogen activator.
 Defects in this gene can cause emphysema or liver disease.
 Several transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SERPINA1 Gene

 SERPINA1 (Serpin Family A Member 1) is a Protein Coding gene.
 Diseases associated with SERPINA1 include Alpha-1-Antitrypsin Deficiency and Hemorrhagic Disease Due To Alpha-1-Antitrypsin Pittsburgh Mutation.
-Among its related pathways are Vesicle-mediated transport and Transport to the Golgi and subsequent modification.
+Among its related pathways are Metabolism of proteins and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protease binding.
-An important paralog of this gene is SERPINA2.
+An important paralog of this gene is SERPINA3.